EliaRitzmann/ransom-note-generator/README.md

 // Use static method to generate and save an image const { text, filePath, options } = await RansomNote.generateAndSaveRansomNoteImage('Your text here', '/path/to/output/folder');

+// Use static method with one (or more) additional options const { imageBuffer, text, options } = await RansomNote.generateImageBuffer('Your text here', {seed: 123, spacing: 2});
 ```